The Best Shade Garden Plants for Your Shady Areas

 Today’s splendid palette lets us use foliage plants as we would blossoms, creating color combinations that last all season.
 Easy-to-grow coleus, for instance, now comes in an unbelievable selection of luscious colors, with leaves ranging from simple shapes to frilly ruffles, in heights from 8 inches to 3 feet.
-As a bonus, the flowers also attract hummingbirds.
+As a bonus, the flowers attract hummingbirds.

 Even ferns have left good old green behind.
 Take a look at the Lady in Red cultivar, with her lacy fronds and blood-red stems, or silver and burgundy Japanese painted fern, or the autumn fern Brilliance, which starts out coppery pink in spring, turns green for summer, then colors up again for fall.

 It’s easy to get carried away and come home with one of everything.
-But instead of throwing them all together, give your fancy plants room to shine beside quieter companions.
+But instead of throwing them all together, give your fancy shade garden plants room to shine beside quieter companions.
 Remember that serenity is one of the best things about a shade garden.
 Keep that peaceful feeling by separating different kinds of variegated plants with plainer companions so the leaves aren’t fighting each other for the spotlight.
-Use dark-leaved plants, such as Osiris Café Noir ligularia, Hillside Black Beauty actaea or Chocoholic cimicifuga to create “shadows” between your bright-colored beauties so your eyes have a resting place.
+Use dark-colored plants, such as Osiris Café Noir ligularia, Hillside Black Beauty actaea or Chocoholic cimicifuga to create “shadows” between your bright-colored beauties so your eyes have a resting place.

 Playing with color is the new trend for gardening with full shade plants.
 Free your fuchsias from the hanging basket and partner them with smoldering red coleus for close-up hummingbird watching.
-Spice up summer with copper plant (Acalypha wilkesiana), pink Dragon Wings begonia, pink polka-dot plant and red fuchsias.
+Spice up summer with copper plant (Acalypha wilkesiana), Dragon Wings begonia, pink polka-dot plant and red fuchsias.

 Add zing to serene green and white hostas and ferns with a pool of blue Summer Wave torenia and an unexpected dash of hot sauce from orange and pink coleus.
 Mix and match whatever tickles your fancy, combining annuals and perennials with foliage plants that echo or contrast with their colors.
-For more of our picks for colorful perennials and annuals for shade, be sure to check out the box on the previous page.

 Sure, you can get technical, plotting the arc of the sun and keeping track of how many hours your shady yard gets direct light, in which part of the day, in every season.
 But if you have a shady part of the yard, you already know it.
 Most shade plants do best in part shade or light shade—the usual conditions, even in many forests.
 Partial shade means a few hours of sun every day; light or dappled shade, created by shifting leaves, may get no direct sun at all, but it gets a good amount of light.